Last Updated on August 4, 2024 by Soumya

 Gulhane Park is one of the largest and oldest parks in Istanbul.
 For a very long time, the park was used by the Ottoman Sultans and their families.
 It was opened to the public in 1912.

-The park is full of tall trees, flowering plants, and water fountains.
-The name “Gulhane” literally translates to the “House of Roses” and you’ll find thousands of roses blooming here in spring.
+The park has tall trees, flowering plants, and water fountains.
+The name “Gulhane” literally translates to the “House of Roses,” and thousands of roses bloom here in spring.
 In March – April, Gulhane Park is also the venue for the colorful Istanbul Tulip Festival.

 Kucuksu Pavilion

-Istanbul is full of beautiful palaces & pavilions and one of my favorite ones is the Kucuksu Pavilion.
-It is a beautiful, 19th-century Baroque style summerhouse that was used as a hunting lodge by the Ottoman sultans.
+Istanbul is full of beautiful palaces and pavilions, and one of my favorites is the Kucuksu Pavilion.
+It is a beautiful, 19th-century Baroque-style summerhouse that was used as a hunting lodge by the Ottoman sultans.
 The exquisite detailing on the exterior walls and pillars and the elaborate gilded work in the interior are worth seeing.

-Kucuksu Pavilion is located on the Bosphorus and away from the prime tourist trail in Istanbul.
+Kucuksu Pavilion is located on the Bosphorus, away from the prime tourist trail in Istanbul.
 Therefore, tourists often just pass by this little palace on their Bosphorus cruises.
-However, this place with its ornate reliefs, decorated ceilings, marble fireplaces, and cast iron balconies deserves so much more than that.
+However, this place, with its ornate reliefs, decorated ceilings, marble fireplaces, and cast iron balconies, deserves so much more than that.

 Balat & Fener

-Balat and Fener are one of Istanbul’s liveliest neighborhoods.
-Rows of vibrantly-colored buildings and an eclectic collection of religious monuments dot these exotic Istanbul districts.
-What we see here is an apt representation of Istanbul’s diverse population and an interesting history.
+Balat and Fener are among Istanbul’s liveliest neighborhoods.
+Rows of vibrantly colored buildings and an eclectic collection of religious monuments dot these exotic districts, which aptly represent Istanbul’s diverse population and interesting history.

-For a long time, Balat was a traditional Jewish neighborhood while Fener was home to Greek Christians.
+For a long time, Balat was a traditional Jewish neighborhood, while Fener was home to Greek Christians.
 The majestic red building of the Phanar Greek Orthodox College is one of Istanbul’s most impressive landmarks.
-Also, the Bulgarian Orthodox Church in Balat is a stunning example of great engineering design.
+The Bulgarian Orthodox Church in Balat is a stunning example of great engineering design.

 That said, tourists usually flock to Fener and Balat for the rows of colorful houses, painted stairs, and myriad opportunities to click a perfect gram-worthy picture.
 This place is truly a photographer’s delight.